CGEO97/WeatherScraping/README.md

 Translation of keywords/sentences

 	- Von welchem Standort möchten Sie das Wetter wissen?: From which location would you like to know the weather?
-	- Mögliche Standorte: Possible Locations
+	- Mögliche Standorte: Possible locations
 	- Heute : today
 	- Morgen : tomorrow
 	- Übermorgen : day after tomorrow